rpaglin/NanodegreePrj2/README.md

 ## Web app

-Web app basically consist in a message query space that allows categorization of a generic message:
+Web app basically consist of a message query space that allows categorization of a generic message:
 <img width="964" alt="Message query" src="https://github.com/rpaglin/NanodegreePrj2/blob/main/pictures/message_query.png">

 In addition to message categorization, it also provide in the main page dome sort of distribution of messages per category: